jogoes/caradverts/README.md

 * for an update it's currently necessary to always send a full object description, ideally only part of the object should be necessary in order to support partial updates.
+* use another table for the fuel types and store only references in the main `caradvert` table
+* `PathBindable` and `QuerySringBindable` could be used to bind parameters to their corresponding types (e.g. UUID)
+* unify returned errors: currently when errors occur before the request reaches the controller (e.g. in case of invalid JSON being sent to the server) the response is the error response as created by Play (i.e. an HTML error page).
+Ideally, this should actually be a JSON response in case clients are not only evaluating the response code but are also expecting JSON in the response body.
 * (...)